About Brain Injury at Birth

 - Q22: Can your child turn door handles?

-Effects of Brain Damage in Newborns
+Effects of Brain Injury at Birth

 Newborn brain damage can lead to a number of behavioral and cognitive abnormalities in children.
 These effects may change with age as the brain starts to develop.